ampproject/amphtml/spec/amp-versioning-policy.md

 - Reduce overall JS URL entropy.
 AMP aims to provide as few versions of the JS library and extensions as possible to improve cache hit rates for these requests.
 - Avoid breaking existing pages.
-- Keep all users of AMP on secure versions of the library.
+- Keep all users of AMP on secure and performant versions of the library.
+- Enable all AMP developers to keep their AMP pages up-to-date.

 ## Versioning